 Bluetooth for Asset Tracking

 Back in December we hosted a webinar looking at Asset Tracking at Scale Using Bluetooth Low Energy.
-We made the case that not only is Bluetooth the right choice for asset tracking, it’s actually the most exciting choice as well!
+We made the case that not only is Bluetooth the right choice for asset tracking and logistics, it’s actually the most exciting choice as well!

 What’s so exciting about it?
-For a start, the Bluetooth SIG is intentionally building its technology to allow for effective yet inexpensive tracking of nearly any item.
-The upcoming Bluetooth v5.1 specification is going to significantly increase the location accuracy of tracked assets.
-Combine sensor/beacon data with edge filtering and processing capabilities to take Asset Tracking to the next level.
+To start, the Bluetooth SIG is intentionally building its technology to allow for effective yet inexpensive asset tracking.
+The Bluetooth v5.1 specification significantly increases the location accuracy of tracked assets.
+To take asset tracking to the next level combine sensor/beacon data with edge filtering and processing capabilities.

 Interoperable and Affordable